unckless/RobUnckless_Lab_Notebook/_posts/2019-03-08-Qubit-Protocol.md

 ![Qubit Standards]({{ site.baseurl}}/images/standards.png "standards")
 11. Read each sample tube one at a time.
 Our settings are 1μl of sample and we want the output to be ng/μl
 12. Read your samples twice
-13. All components can be disposed of in the tip buckets or trash
+13. All components are safe and can be disposed of in the tip buckets or trash